-The Company sponsors a defined benefit pension plan (the "Plan"), which is available to full-time employees who meet certain eligibility requirements.
-Benefits are based on service with the Company and the highest five year's worth of earnings.
-Participants may voluntarily contribute to the Plan to earn additional benefits.
-The Company's policy is to fund pension costs at a level at least as great as the required minimum contribution under Employee Retirement Income Security Act ("ERISA").
+The Company sponsors a defined benefit pension plan (the "Plan").
 As of February 28, 2014, the Plan was frozen for all represented employees.
 As a result a curtailment gain was recorded as noted in the table below.
-With this action, the entire plan is frozen for all employees as the non-represented employee's portion has been frozen since July 1, 2011.
+With this action, the entire plan is frozen for all employees as the nonrepresented employee's portion has been frozen since July 1, 2011.
+Benefits are based on service with the Company and the highest five years of earnings.
+The Company's policy is to fund pension costs at a level at least as great as the required minimum contribution under Employee Retirement Income Security Act ("ERISA").